apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties-Common.md

 A number of components in CAS accept signing and encryption keys.
 In most scenarios if keys are not provided, CAS will auto-generate them.
 The following instructions apply if you wish to manually and beforehand create the signing and encryption keys.

-Note that if you are asked to create a [JWK](https://tools.ietf.org/html/rfc7517) of a cerain size for the key, you are to use the following set of commands to generate the token:
+Note that if you are asked to create a [JWK](https://tools.ietf.org/html/rfc7517) of a certain size for the key, you are to use the following set of commands to generate the token:

 ```bash
 wget https://raw.githubusercontent.com/apereo/cas/master/etc/jwk-gen.jar